Where: Lincoln, Neb. (Devaney Center)

 Senior Janis Leitis Nebraska was honored by the Big Ten Conference on Monday, Jan.
 21 as he was named the league's male field athlete of the week.

-Leitis is undefeated in the long jump this season.
-He ranks first in the conference and is fifth in the nation in the event.
-He also ranks third in the triple jump in the nation and leads the Big Ten Conference.
+Leitis is undefeated in the long jump this season and ranks first in the conference and is .
+He ranks first in the conference and is third in the nation in the event.
+He also ranks fourth in the 400 meters nationally and is first in the Big Ten .

 Akinmoladun's Stellar Start